diogenes-lang/diogenes/README.md

 #Installation#

 ##Requirements##
-* **Java 1.8**: if you have other java versions, set 1.8 as default.
-If not possible, make sure to run Eclipse with this java version.
+* **Java 1.8**: if you have other java versions, set 1.8 as default JVM or make sure to run Eclipse with this java version.

 ##Plugin Users##
 * go to `Help -> Install New Software...` from the menu bar and `Add...`